Robust Quantitative Comparative Statics for a Multimarket Paradox

 where $q_{-i,m}$ is the quantity sold by firms $j\neq i$.
 The marginal cost is $c_i'(q_i)$, and we will often write $\pi_{i,m}(q)$ and $c_i'(q)$.
 In an equilibrium $x$, the marginal revenue of any served market $m$ equals the marginal cost: $\pi_{i,m}(x)=c'_i(x)$ for all $i\in N$ with $x_{i,m}>0$. \paragraph{Parameter changes $\Delta_G$.} The parameter changes analyzed are positive shocks to the price functions: on every market $m$ of a game $G\in\G$ the price increases by some amount $\delta_m\geq 0$ such that $p_m^{\delta}(q_m)=p_m(q_m) + \delta_m$.
 We denote the set of feasible parameter changes as $\Delta_G:=\R^{|M|}_{\geq 0}$, where $|M|$ is the number of markets in $G$.

-\paragraph{Objective functions $f$.} The games in $\G$ have unique Cournot equilibria (as shown in Section \ref{sec:profit}), and our three objective functions are equilibrium firm profit, equilibrium welfare and equilibrium social surplus.
-Given a game $G$ and a price shock $\delta$, we denote the unique equilibrium of $G$ by $x$ and the unique equilibrium of $G(\delta)$ by $y$. \begin{enumerate}[noitemsep] \item firm profit: the profit of an individual firm is $u_i(q)= \sum_{i\in M}{ p_m(q_m) q_{i,m}} - c_i(q_{i})$ and we minimize across the firms of a game to obtain an overall measure:
+\paragraph{Objective functions $f$.} The games in $\G$ have unique Cournot equilibria (as shown in Section \ref{sec:profit} and Section~\ref{sec:unique}), and our three objective functions are equilibrium firm profit, equilibrium total profit and equilibrium social welfare.
+Given a game $G$ and a price shock $\delta$, we denote the unique equilibrium of $G$ by $x$ and the unique equilibrium of $G(\delta)$ by $y$. \begin{enumerate}[noitemsep] \item firm profit: the profit of an individual firm is $u_i(q)= \sum_{m\in M}{ p_m(q_m) q_{i,m}} - c_i(q_{i})$ and we minimize across the firms of a game to obtain an overall measure:

-\item welfare: we consider utilitarian welfare, i.e. the sum of the profits of all firms $U(q):=\sum_{i\in N}{u_i(q)}$, such that
+\item total profit: we consider utilitarian welfare, i.e. the sum of the profits of all firms $U(q):=\sum_{i\in N}{u_i(q)}$, such that

-\item social surplus: this measure assumes that the price function of a market expresses the marginal value that the buyers in the market have from additional quantity of the good.
+\item social welfare: this measure assumes that the price function of a market expresses the marginal value that the buyers in the market have from additional quantity of the good.
 We denote $S(q):=\sum_{m\in M}\int_{0}^{q_m}p_m(z)dz-\sum_{i\in N}c_i(q_i)$, such that

-\end{enumerate} While the first measure has been analyzed by Bulow et al. \cite{Bulow85} the second two measures have been used among others by Anderson and Renault \cite{AndersonR03} and Ushio \cite{Ushio85}.
+\end{enumerate} While the first measure has been analyzed by \citet{Bulow85}, the second two measures have been used among others by \citet{AndersonR03}, \citet{Ushio85} and \citet{TsitsiklisX13}.
 For each measure, we strive to provide a infimum bound across all multimarket Cournot games in $\G$ and price shocks $\Delta_\G$ combined with concrete games that converge to this bound.
 The following example instance exhibits the basic intuition for the quantitative analysis in Sections~\ref{sec:profit} and~\ref{sec:aggregate}.